k0staa/k0staa.github.io/_posts/2020-10-30-kotlin-in-java-project.markdown

 }
 ```

-There is one class written in Java in `module1` and that is the main class of the application: ʻio.jitpack.App.java`:
+There is one class written in Java in `module1` and that is the main class of the application: `io.jitpack.App.java`:

 ```java
 public class App